Watts Bar 2 Nuclear Power Plant, Tennessee, United States of America

-Watts Bar Unit 2 will cost the TVA around $2.49bn to complete.
+Watts Bar Unit 2 cost the TVA approximately $2.49bn to complete.

 Watts Bar Unit 2 is located next to Unit 1, just south of Watts Bar Reservoir.